Civic Arena (Pittsburgh): Penguins

 As part of the 1967 NHL expansion, the city of Pittsburgh was selected to host one of six new franchises.
 With a hockey seating capacity of 12,508, Pittsburgh's Mellon Arena was eight seats over the NHL's minimum seating benchmark.
-Due to its outward appearance, the arena was nicknamed "The Igloo" which led to the naming of the Penguins.
+Due to its outward appearance, the arena was nicknamed "The Igloo", which led to the naming of the Penguins.
 The Penguins debuted at the Civic Arena on October 11, 1967, in a 2–1 loss to the Montreal Canadiens.
-Andy Bathgate scored the Penguins's first goal in the arena.
+Andy Bathgate scored the Penguins' first goal in the arena.
 It was the first NHL game played between an expansion team and an "Original Six" team.
-The Penguins won their first game at the Arena on October 21, when they became the first expansion team to beat an "Original Six" franchise by beating the Chicago Black Hawks 4–2.
+The Penguins won their first game at the arena on October 21, when they became the first expansion team to beat an "Original Six" franchise by beating the Chicago Blackhawks 4–2.
 On January 21, 1990, the Civic Arena hosted the 41st National Hockey League All-Star Game.
 Pittsburgh's Mario Lemieux scored three goals on his first three shots—the first coming 21 seconds into the game.
 He later scored a fourth goal and was named the game's Most Valuable Player.
-The arena also hosted the 1997 NHL entry draft, as well as games of the 1991, 1992, 2008, and 2009 Stanley Cup Finals.
+The arena also hosted the 1997 NHL entry draft, as well as games of the 1991, 1992, 2008, and 2009 Stanley Cup Final.
 The 2008 Finals marked the only occasion that the Stanley Cup was presented on Mellon Arena ice, after the Penguins were defeated by the Detroit Red Wings in six games.

 The Penguins originally planned to wear a jersey patch to commemorate their final season in the Igloo, but it was later scrapped.

 The Pittsburgh Penguins played their final regular season game at the Mellon Arena on April 8, 2010, when they defeated the New York Islanders 7–3.
 More than 50 former Penguins were in attendance for a pre-game ceremony and "team picture".

 Pittsburgh Penguins players past and present were honored during a pregame ceremony prior to the final regular season game at Mellon Arena, April 8, 2010.

-The Pittsburgh Penguins played their last game in Mellon Arena on May 12, 2010; a 5–2 defeat at the hands of the Montreal Canadiens to eliminate them from the 2010 Stanley Cup playoffs in Game 7 of the Eastern Conference Semifinals.
+The Pittsburgh Penguins played their last game in Mellon Arena on May 12, 2010; a 5–2 defeat at the hands of the Montreal Canadiens to eliminate them from the 2010 Stanley Cup playoffs in game seven of the Eastern Conference Semifinals.
 This means the Canadiens both opened and closed the Penguins' career at the arena, handing out defeats at both events.

 Panoramic view of the Civic Arena from D-Level in October 2007.
 The balconies on either end of this photo were not part of the original structure.
-The lower E-level balcony was added in 1975 and the upper F-level balcony was added in 1993 season to expand seating capacity.
+The lower E-level balcony was added in 1975, and the upper F-level balcony was added in the 1993 season to expand seating capacity.